michnard/art_classification_transfer_learning/README.md

 ## Given the painting, decide who drew it.

 ### Data
-The data is based on the dataset available on Kaggle at https://www.kaggle.com/ikarus777/best-artworks-of-all-time by Icaro (Ikarus777).
+The data is based on the dataset available on Kaggle at https://www.kaggle.com/ikarus777/best-artworks-of-all-time by Icaro (Ikarus777), under CC BY-NC-SA 4.0.

 I selected 9 artists out of the total 50 available, took 100 images (for each artist) as training dataset (i.e. 900 images in total) and 20~50 images per artist, depending on availability (total ~380) as test data.